vishwerine/academic-kickstart/content/home/experience.md

   location = "Birmingham, UK"
   date_start = "2014-04-01"
   date_end = "2015-07-01"
-  description = """   I worked on the development of a visualisation tool for a probabilistic modeling framework based on Latent Dirichlet Allocation (LDA), called joint sentiment-topic model (JST), which detects sentiment and topic simultaneously from micro-blogging services.
+  description = """   worked on the development of a visualisation tool for a probabilistic modeling framework based on Latent Dirichlet Allocation (LDA), called joint sentiment-topic model (JST), which detects sentiment and topic simultaneously from micro-blogging services.
   """